How to use The Empathy Set (included with each set)

 1) Self-Reflection: On Your Own

-You can use the cards to discover what you are feeling and needing about a challenging situation, event or relationship.
+You can use the cards to discover what you are feeling and needing about any situation, event or relationship.

-Spread all the feeling cards in front of you and then choose the cards that resonate for you.
+Spread all the feeling cards in front of you and choose the cards that resonate for you.
+Eliminate the clear no’s-the cards that you immediately know do not apply.

 And then see if you can identify your top 3.

-Another way, is to look at the cards one by one, putting your most important to the side.
+Another way, is to ‘deal’ the cards one by one, eliminating the ones that are clear no’s.

-Then go for your top 7 and top 3.
+From the remainder go for your top 7 and top 3 matches.

 Acknowledging our feelings is an important way we move on from the pain of the past.

-After you have identified your feelings, do the same with the needs cards.
+After you have identified your feelings, follow the same process with the needs cards.

 2) Awareness of Others: On Your Own

-You can use the cards to sense what the other person in the challenging situation, event or relationship is feeling and needing.
+You can use the cards to sense what the other person involved in your situation, event or relationship is feeling and needing.

 3) Empathic Problem-Solving Conversation: Together